Higher-Order Discontinuous Galerkin Splitting Schemes for Fluids with Variable Viscosity: Solution Algorithms

 \subsection{Projection Solver}

-The splitting scheme leading to a projection solver incorporating a quasi Newton solver directly treating the convective nonlinearity via Newton's scheme and the potentially nonlinear viscous step via a Picard iteration are summarized in Alg.~\ref{alg:splitting_scheme}.
+The splitting scheme leading to a projection solver incorporating a \previouslyrevised{Newton-like} solver directly treating the convective nonlinearity via Newton's scheme and the potentially nonlinear viscous step via a Picard iteration are summarized in Alg.~\ref{alg:splitting_scheme}.

 To simplify the solver, we ignore the nonlinearities stemming from the viscosity and adopt a Picard linearization $\nu_h^{n+1,k} = \eta(\dot{\gamma}(\ve{u}^{n+1,k}))$.
 The systems corresponding to the viscous step to be solved at each Newton step $k=0,\dots,N_\mathrm{nl}$ are defined in the velocity space, such that the convergence criterion of the nonlinear solver is based on the actual residual of the viscous step denoted as ${\ve{r}}_h^{\mathrm{visc},k+1}$, corresponding to~\eqref{eqn:viscous_step_with_convection}.
 Convergence of the nonlinear solver is reached as soon as the relative $\|\ve{r}_h^{\mathrm{visc},k+1}\| \leq \epsilon_\mathrm{nl}^\mathrm{rel} \, \|\ve{r}_h^{\mathrm{visc},0}\|$ or absolute $\|\ve{r}_h^{\mathrm{visc},k+1}\|\leq \epsilon_\mathrm{nl}^\mathrm{abs}$ convergence criterion is reached.
 Additionally, the viscosity fixed-point iteration is accelerated via Aitken acceleration~\cite{Irons1969}, which recovers quadratic convergence under suitable conditions~\cite{Verzhbitskii2011}.
 Within the acceleration scheme, we employ the full nonlinear/linearized residual to compute the adaptive relaxation parameter, circumventing false convergence at stagnation points.